theforeman/smart_proxy_monitoring/README.md

 read from Icinga 2.

 In addition you have to configure the provider Icingadirector for managing hosts in the Icinga Web 2 Module Director.
+This graphical configuration frontend for Icinga 2 will allow you to customize the host, e.g.  adding additional required objects for using Icinga 2 as a monitoring agent or assign more attributes and services.
+By default it requires a template named `foreman-host`.

 ### Icinga Web 2 Module Director